If you are interested in obtaining information from the Ombudsman’s Office, you may wish to contact us and discuss your requirement.

 Sometimes a formal Freedom of Information (FOI) request may be needed, however this is not always the case.
 Senior officers of the Ombudsman’s Office have been authorised to disclose the following information to a person who has made a complaint to the Office (or to a person acting on their behalf):

 - Correspondence between the person and the Ombudsman's Office

 - Records of contact, including telephone conversations involving the person

 - Other documents where the officer making the disclosure is satisfied that the person would have already seen them (for example, copies of correspondence between themselves and the agency, which is the subject of their complaint).

 The Ombudsman holds information in the following broad categories:

 - Investigations, including complaints - this could include:

 - Correspondence and records of consultations with people making complaints, agencies and other information sources

-This would include information relating to the Ombudsman’s role as the chief executive of a government agency with a particular set of responsibilities, in terms of the development or implementation of administrative process, policy or legislation.
+- Role of the Ombudsman - this could includes information relating to the Ombudsman’s role as the chief executive of a government agency with a particular set of responsibilities, such as:

 The information the Ombudsman holds may be disclosed in the following circumstances: